Electric Vehicle Fleet and Charging Infrastructure Planning: Literature Review

-In closely related work, \cite{deng2022fleet} propose a closed queueing network model to analyze infrastructure planning decisions for electric vehicle-sharing systems.
+\cite{deng2022fleet} propose a closed queueing network model to analyze infrastructure planning decisions for electric vehicle-sharing systems.
 They show that increasing the number of chargers improves vehicle availability and suggest that two slow chargers may be more effective than one fast charger when there is significant variability in charging times.
-Our main result not only provides a precise characterization of the trade-off between the number of chargers and fleet size but it also sheds light on the forces behind that trade-off.
-Another difference is that \cite{deng2022fleet} do not explicitly model the pickup and drive to the charger time and, in addition, they optimize fleet sizing and charger allocation in a sequential manner as opposed to solving a joint optimization problem.
+Our main result precisely characterizes the trade-off between the number of chargers and fleet size and sheds light on the forces behind that trade-off.
+Additionally, we explicitly model the pickup and drive-to-charger time and jointly minimize the fleet and charging infrastructure to achieve a given service level.